-- > foster opportunities for students and teachers to give back to the local community. - > inform and invite participation from the community in Westgate events. - encourage interaction through drama, athletics, music and service. - > encourage healthy living. - encourage global awareness, working toward fairness and equality in the world. - > teach students to be generous stewards of their time and resources, and to respect the earth and value creation.
+- > foster opportunities for students and teachers to give back to the local community. - inform and invite participation from the community in Westgate events. - encourage interaction through drama, athletics, music and service. - > encourage healthy living. - encourage global awareness, working toward fairness and equality in the world. - > teach students to be generous stewards of their time and resources - > teach students to respect the earth and tend to creation care.